Bering Strait crossing: The TKM–World Link

-Map showing the proximity of Chukchi Peninsula in Russia to Seward Peninsula in the United States.
+Map showing the proximity of the Chukchi Peninsula in Russia to the Seward Peninsula in the United States.
 The Diomede Islands between the two are not shown.

 The TKM–World Link (Russian: ТрансКонтинентальная магистраль, English: Transcontinental Railway), also called ICL-World Link (Intercontinental link), was a planned 6000 km link between Siberia and Alaska to deliver oil, natural gas, electricity, and rail passengers to the United States from Russia.
 Proposed in 2007, the plan included provisions to build a 103 km tunnel under the Bering Strait, which, if built, would have been the longest tunnel in the world, surpassing the 60 km Line 3 (Guangzhou Metro) tunnel.
 The tunnel was intended to be part of a railway joining Yakutsk, the capital of the Russian republic of Yakutia, and Komsomolsk-on-Amur, in the Russian Far East, with the western coast of Alaska.
 The Bering Strait tunnel was estimated to cost between $10 billion and $12 billion, while the entire project was estimated to cost $65 billion.

-In 2008, Russian Prime Minister Vladimir Putin approved the plan to build a railway to the Bering Strait area, as a part of the development plan to run until 2030.
+In 2008, Russian Prime Minister Vladimir Putin approved the plan to build a railway to the Bering Strait area, as part of a development plan to run until 2030.
 The more than 100 km tunnel would have run under the Bering Strait between Chukotka, in the Russian far east, and Alaska.
 The cost was estimated as $66 billion.

 In late August 2011, at a conference in Yakutsk in eastern Russia, the plan was backed by some of President Dmitry Medvedev's top officials, including Aleksandr Levinthal, the deputy federal representative for the Russian Far East.
 Supporters of the idea believed that it would be a faster, safer, and cheaper way to move freight around the world than container ships.
 They estimated it could carry about 3% of global freight and make about $7 billion a year.
 Shortly after, the Russian government approved the construction of the $65 billion Siberia-Alaska rail and tunnel across the Bering Strait.

-Observers doubted that the rail link would be cheaper than ship, bearing in mind that the cost for rail transport from China to Europe is higher than by ship (except for expensive cargo where lead time is important).
+Observers doubted that the rail link would be cheaper than transport by shipping, bearing in mind that the cost for rail transport from China to Europe is higher than by ship (except for expensive cargo where lead time is important).

 In 2013, the Amur–Yakutsk Mainline connecting the Yakutsk railway (2800 km from the strait) with the Trans-Siberian Railway was completed.
 However, this railway is meant for freight and is too tightly curved for high-speed passenger trains.
 Future projects include the Lena–Kamchatka Mainline and Kolyma–Anadyr highway.
 The Kolyma–Anadyr highway has started construction, but will be a narrow gravel road.